Police: Indiana mom abandons 5-year-old autistic son in Ohio

 His mother was arrested Saturday night at a gas station in Georgetown, Ky., on an unrelated warrant.
 Authorities later learned about the charges that had been filed that day in Ohio, and they are now working to bring her back there to face those counts.

-It's not clear why the mother abandoned the boy or why she did it in Ohio, authorities said.
-She lives in Shelbyville, Indiana, which is about 75 miles west of Cincinnati.
+It’s not clear why the mother abandoned the boy or why she did it in Ohio, authorities said.
+She lives in Shelbyville, Indiana, which is about 75 miles (121 kilometers) west of Cincinnati.

 Commented